jkbutserious/potluck-planner/README.md

 * _Optional: code editor - suggested VSCode-_

 #### Install
-1. Navigate to my github repository at: https://github.com/potluck-planner_
+1. Navigate to my github repository at: https://github.com/hubba180/potluck-planner_
 2. Click the **Code** button and copy the ".git" link
 3. On your homescreen open up your preferred terminal - GitBash recommended - and clone the file to your desktop.
-If you are using GitBash the command is :
+If you are using GitBash the command is:

   ```$ git clone https://github.com/hubba180/potluck-planner.git```
+4. All users will need to grab a google maps API key, see https://developers.google.com/maps/documentation/javascript/get-api-key for instructions
+5. Add your unique API key to url address on line 90 in index.html where it says "INSERT_API_KEY_HERE"

-4. Navigate your terminal into the root directory of the project and execute the command ```$ npm install```
+6. Navigate your terminal into the root directory of the project and execute the command ```$ npm install```
-5. After installation is finished, execute the command ```$ npm run build```
+7. After installation is finished, execute the command ```$ npm run build```
-6. Use the command ```$ npm run start``` to view the program
+8. Use the command ```$ npm run start``` to view the program

 ## Known Bugs
 _No known bugs_